sekunho/sekun.dev/blog/content/posts/manage-secrets-in-nixos/index.md

 ## Age files

 Secrets are encrypted and stored by `agenix` in these things called _age files_.
-These files have the `.age` format.
-For `agenix` to know who is allowed to read these age files for their secrets, it looks for a `secrets.nix` file in the current directory for the _rules_.
+These files have the `.age` format which is created by the `agenix` CLI.
+For you to create an age file, the CLI looks for a `secrets.nix` file in the current directory for the _rules_ to determine who is allowed to decrypt it.

-So, what are rules?
+So, what are these rules?

 ## Rules